-Most people learn in different ways and have a style or a preference to help them acquire new skills and knowledge and to remember things.
+Learning preferences are all about how people learn.
+People learn in different ways and have a style or a preference to help them acquire new skills and knowledge, and to remember things.
 Some people prefer the term preference to styles so as not to categorise a learner.
 Adults might have developed this from childhood learning patterns or their experiences of growing up and of working.
 What suits one learner might not suit another.
-For example, if a group of people were learning yoga, some might like to watch and listen to the teacher first.
-Others might want to practise the movements at the same time as the teacher.
+For example, if a group of people are learning yoga, some might like to watch and listen to the teacher first.
+Others might want to practise the movements at the same time as watching the teacher perform them.

-Think back to when you got a new mobile device, did you get stuck in and start using it, did you read the instructions first, or did you ask someone to show you what to do (or even look at a video on YouTube)?
+Think back to when you got a new mobile device, did you get straight in and start using it, did you read the instructions first, or did you ask someone to show you what to do (or did you watch a video on YouTube)?
 That’s an indicator of your individual learning style or preference for learning.

 If you are a new teacher or trainer, what you might tend to do is facilitate your sessions in the style in which you learn best – although it will suit you, it might not suit your learners.
-If you can find out what your learners’ individual styles, or preferences are, then you can adapt your approaches to suit them.
+For example, if you prefer to listen to a lecture you might feel more comfortable lecturing to your learners.
+If you can find out what your learners’ preferences are, then you can adapt your approaches to suit them.

 VARK stands for visual, aural, read/write and kinesthetic.
 Learners can take a free online quiz and the results are in scores for each aspect.

-The online VARK questionnaire is by Fleming and is available at www.vark-learn.com.
-You might like to try it yourself before asking your learners to carry it out.
+The online VARK quiz is by Fleming (1987) and is available free here.
+You might like to try it yourself before deciding if you will ask your learners to do it.

 The higher the score the higher the predominance of that preference.
 However, not all learners fall into just one preference.
-They might be multi-modal i.e. a mixture of two or more styles, enabling learning to take place more quickly.
+They might be multi-modal i.e. a mixture of two or more, enabling their learning to take place more quickly.

-I find that using learning preferences helps me to adapt my sessions to ensure everyone is included, and that learning takes place.
-Using the results helps me adapt my approaches to each individual.
-If I have a learner who is predominantly kinesthetic, asking them to read a handout without any images in it might hinder their learning.
-However, asking them to carry out a practical activity might help their learning.
+For example, if you have a learner who is visual and kinesthetic, asking them to read a handout might hinder their learning.
+However, asking them to carry out a practical activity as well as read the handout might help to promote their learning.

-Knowing your learners' preferences can be ideal for planning group activities.
+Knowing your learners' preferences can be helpful when planning group activities.
 Here's an example of a situation which occurred with my learners.

-After a group activity (I always mix learners of different VARK styles in each group) a learner asked me what would happen if the groups were combined according to the same VARK style.
-So we tried it, with disastrous results, in that none of the groups fully achieved the task.
+After a group activity (where I always mixed learners from different VARK styles in each group) a learner asked me what would happen if the groups were combined according to the same VARK style.
+So I suggested we tried it, with disastrous results in that none of the groups fully achieved the task.
 The visual group created an all singing all dancing presentation but didn’t have time to complete it.
 The aural group discussed the question for so long they didn’t get around to addressing it.
 The read/write group made lots of notes and digressed away from the question, and the kinesthetic group created a role play, without fully reading the question first.

-This showed that having a combination of different VARK styles in each group enabled everyone to work together to achieve the task.
+This showed that having a combination of learners with different VARK styles in each group can enable everyone to work together to achieve the task.

-You could consider the following once you know about the four different types of learners according to Honey & Mumford.
+You could consider the following to help learning to take place, once you know about the four different types.

-Pragmatist These learners like to apply what they have learnt to practical situations.
+Pragmatist - learners like to apply what they have learnt to practical situations.
 They like logical reasons for doing something.
 They prefer someone to demonstrate a skill first before trying it for themselves.

-Theorist These learners need time to take in information, they prefer to read lots of information first.
+Theorist - learners need time to consider things and prefer to read lots of information first.
 They like things that have been tried and tested and prefer reassurance that something will work.

-Reflector These learners think deeply about what they are learning and the activities they could do to apply this learning.
+Reflector - learners think deeply about what they are learning and the activities they could do to apply this learning.
 They like to be told about things so that they can think it through.
-They will also try something, think again about it, and then try it again.
+They will also try something, think about it, and then try it again.

 So it’s not just about individual preferences, it’s also about the impact other factors have on learning.
 For example, the environment, the different subject matter, the context of learning and the learner’s own motivation.

 I think it’s all about recognising that different people learn in different ways.
 These differences need to be taken into account, along with any other aspects that might impact upon learning.
-These could be identified at the initial assessment stage and by getting to know each learner as a person, not just as a statistic.
+These could be identified at the initial assessment stage and by getting to know each learner as an individual.

 Coffield F (2004) Learning Preferences and Pedagogy in Post-16 Learning London Learning and Skills Research Centre